 Effects of Aging on the Digestive System

 Because the digestive system has a lot of reserve built into it, aging has less effect on its function than it does on the function of other organ systems.
 Nonetheless, aging is a factor in several digestive system disorders.
 In particular, older adults are more likely to develop diverticulosis (see Diverticulosis) and to have digestive tract disorders (for example, constipation—see Large intestine and rectum) as a side effect of taking certain drugs.

-With age, the strength of esophageal contractions and the tension in the upper esophageal sphincter decrease (called presbyesophagus—see Overview of the Esophagus), but the movement of food is not impaired by these changes (see Spotlight on Aging).
+With age, the strength of esophageal contractions and the tension in the upper esophageal sphincter decrease (called presbyesophagus—see Overview of the Esophagus), but the movement of food is not impaired by these changes.
 However, many older adults are likely to be affected by diseases that interfere with esophageal contractions.

-With age, the stomach lining's capacity to resist damage decreases, which in turn may increase the risk of peptic ulcer disease (see Peptic Ulcer), especially in people who use aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs).
+With age, the stomach lining's capacity to resist damage decreases, which in turn may increase the risk of peptic ulcer disease (see Peptic Ulcer Disease), especially in people who use aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs).
 Also with age, the stomach cannot accommodate as much food (because of decreased elasticity), and the rate at which the stomach empties food into the small intestine decreases.
 However, these changes typically do not cause any noticeable symptoms.
-Aging has little effect on the secretion of stomach juices such as acid and pepsin, but conditions that decrease acid secretion, such as atrophic gastritis (see Causes), become more common.
+Aging has little effect on the secretion of stomach juices such as acid and pepsin, but conditions that decrease acid secretion, such as atrophic gastritis (see Causes of Gastritis), become more common.